-futhark cuda translates a Futhark program to C code invoking CUDA kernels, and either compiles that C code with gcc(1) to an executable binary program, or produces a .h and .c file that can be linked with other code.
-The standard Futhark optimisation pipeline is used, and GCC is invoked with -0, -lm, and -std=c99.
-The resulting program will otherwise behave exactly as one compiled with futhark c.
+futhark cuda translates a Futhark program to C code invoking CUDA kernels, and either compiles that C code with a C compiler to an executable binary program, or produces a .h and .c file that can be linked with other code.
+The standard Futhark optimisation pipeline is used.